These awesome female activists are working to improve everything from working conditions to environment.

 5. Emma Watson: Proud Feminist

-A vocal advocate of sustainable fashion, Emma Watson teamed up with the fairtrade and organic clothing brand People Tree to release a small collection of casual wear and home goods.
+One of the most vocal female activists for sustainable fashion, Emma Watson teamed up with the fairtrade and organic clothing brand People Tree to release a small collection of casual wear and home goods.
 Her 24-item collection used upcycled materials and organic cotton, and was stitched, woven, and embroidered by fairtrade groups in Bangladesh, and Emma even went there herself to meet the garment workers behind People Tree and made a few videos about her experiences.
 Emma has also taken part in the Green Carpet Challenge in an effort to bring sustainable fashion front and center.

 6. Christy Turlington: Hot Mamma